Kevlar-sudo/MMA-G20/README.md

 - matched_users (list of int): A list of user IDs that have been mutually matched with this user.

-### Data Structure: User Profile Management
+### Data Structure: UserManager Class
-In the user profile, users’ information, including individual user ID, name, age, gender, location city, interest, and other information, including a list of liked users, a list of disliked users, and a list of matched users will be stored and updated as well.
+In the user manager, users’ information, including individual user ID, name, age, gender, location city, interest, and other information, including a list of liked users, a list of disliked users, and a list of matched users will be stored and updated and sync with the database.
 Current user’s information will be stored in the database through SQLite connection.

 - *add_user*: A new user profile will be added to store the new user’s information in the database.
 - *user_exists*: To view an existing user profile, a given user id will be searched and will return the searching user’s a list of different information, otherwise, it will return a warning message.